2014 Stanford Cardinal football team

 The 2014 Stanford Cardinal football team represented Stanford University in the 2014 NCAA Division I FBS football season.
 The Cardinal were led by fourth-year head coach David Shaw.
 They played their home games at Stanford Stadium and were members of the North Division of the Pac-12 Conference.
-They finished the season 8–5, 5–4 in Pac-12 play to finish in second place in the North Division.
-They were invited to the Foster Farms Bowl where they defeated Maryland.
+They finished the season with an overall record of 8–5, and a 5–4 in Pac-12 play, placing second place in the North Division.
+They were invited to the Foster Farms Bowl, where they defeated Maryland.

-Previous season

-The Cardinal won the conference title for the second year in a row after defeating Arizona State in the Pac-12 Football Championship Game, and represented the Pac-12 in the Rose Bowl, losing to Michigan State 24–20.
-The game represented Stanford's first consecutive Rose Bowl appearances since 1971–1972 and its fourth consecutive appearance in a BCS bowl game, the only team to do so from 2011 to 2014.